CachePrune: Teaching LLMs What Not to Follow via KV-Cache Editing: CachePrune

 State-of-the-art LLMs generally adopt the Transformer \cite{waswani2017attention} architecture, where each token $x_t$ is encoded by layer $l$ into a key vector $k_{t,l}\in \mathcal R^D$ and a value vector $v_{t,l}\in \mathcal R^D$.
 Let $\mathcal H_x=[h_t]_{t=1}^T$ be the KV cache of prompt $x$, where $h_t = [k_{t,1}; v_{t,1};\cdots;k_{t,L}; v_{t,L}] \in \mathcal R^{2\times D\times L}$ is the concatenation of key and value vectors from all layers in step $t$.
 For a length-$K$ response $y=[y_t]_{t=1}^K\in \mathcal Y$, $y_t$ is generated with,

 where $y_{<t}$ denotes the response tokens up to step $t$. $\mathcal H_x$ is reused during inference with different $y_t$.

-\textbf{Indirect Prompt Injection Attack}: In an indirect prompt injection attack, the injected instructions, whether malicious or benign, are not meant to elicit a response from the LLM.
-As illustrated in Figure \ref{fig:demo}, we define $y^p\sim \mathcal Y^p_x$ as a poisoned response of $x$, if it diverges from the user-specified instruction and follows the injected instructions present in the context.
-Similarly, we define $y^c\sim \mathcal Y^c_x$ as a clean response of $x$, if $y^c$ ignores the injected instructions.
-During evaluation, an LLM is considered attacked with $x$ if,
+\textbf{Indirect Prompt Injection Attack}: In an indirect prompt injection attack, there exists additional instructions injected within the prompt context.
+As illustrated in Figure \ref{fig:demo}, we define $y^p\sim \mathcal Y^p_x$ as a poisoned response of $x$, if $y^p$ is affected by the injected instructions in the context.
+Conversely, we define $y^c\sim \mathcal Y^c_x$ as a clean response of $x$, if $y^c$ ignores the injected instructions.
+An LLM is considered under attack if $Y^p_x$ is preferred over $Y^c_x$, \emph{i.e.},

-$|\cdot|$ is the support of a distribution. $y^*$ can be approximated with greedy sampling.
+$|\cdot|$ is the support of a distribution. $y^*$ is approximated with greedy sampling.

-Defending against an indirect prompt injection attack can be characterized as promoting $y_c$ over $y_p$ in the response generation.
-In this paper, we achieve it by identifying and pruning neurons of the KV Cache that trigger the LLM responding to the injected instructions.
-Importantly, our approach that prunes on the KV Cache is compatible with context caching \cite{gemin-cc, openai-cc}, \emph{e.g.}, enabling efficient prompting when there are multiple questions/instructions with the same cached context.
-For such cases, the KV-Cache of the context or prompts only needs to be pruned once, then reliably saved for future LLM calls without worrying about being attacked by its injections.